George Foreman: Foreman vs. Five

+Foreman vs. Lyle

-Foreman remained inactive during 1975.
-In 1976, he announced a comeback and stated his intention of securing a rematch with Ali.
-His first opponent was to be Ron Lyle, who had been defeated by Ali in 1975, via 11th-round TKO.
-Lyle was the number-five rated heavyweight in the world at the time per the March 1976 issue of the Ring.
+In 1976, he announced a professional comeback and stated his intention of securing a rematch with Ali.
+His first opponent was to be Ron Lyle, who had been defeated by Ali in 1975, via an 11th-round TKO.
+Lyle was the number-five rated heavyweight in the world at the time per the March 1976 issue of The Ring.
 At the end of the first round, Lyle landed a hard right that sent Foreman staggering across the ring.
-In the second round, Foreman pounded Lyle against the ropes and might have scored a KO, but due to a timekeeping error, the bell rang with a minute still remaining in the round and Lyle survived.
+In the second round, Foreman pounded Lyle against the ropes and might have scored a KO, but the bell rang with a minute still remaining in the round and Lyle survived.
 In the third, Foreman pressed forward, with Lyle waiting to counter off the ropes.
 In the fourth, a brutal slugfest erupted.
 A cluster of power punches from Lyle sent Foreman to the canvas.
 When Foreman got up, Lyle staggered him again, but just as Foreman seemed finished, he retaliated with a hard right to the side of the head, knocking down Lyle.
 Lyle beat the count, then landed another brutal combination, knocking Foreman down for the second time.
 Again, Foreman beat the count.
 Foreman said later that he had never been hit so hard in a fight and remembered looking down at the canvas and seeing blood.
 In the fifth round, both fighters continued to ignore defense and traded their hardest punches, looking crude.
 Each man staggered the other, and each seemed almost out on his feet.
 Then, as if finally tired, Lyle stopped punching, and Foreman delivered a dozen unanswered blows until Lyle collapsed to the canvas.
 Lyle remained down, giving Foreman a KO victory.
 The fight was named by The Ring as "The Fight of the Year".

-Foreman vs Frazier 2
+Foreman vs. Frazier II

 For his next bout, Foreman chose to face Joe Frazier in a rematch.
 Frazier was then the world's number-three heavyweight per The Ring.
 Because of the one-sided Foreman victory in their first fight, and the fact that Frazier had taken a tremendous amount of punishment from Ali in Manila a year earlier, few expected him to win.
 Frazier at this point was 32–3, having lost only to Foreman and Ali twice, and Foreman was 41–1, with his sole defeat at the hands of Ali.
 However, their rematch began competitively, as Frazier used quick head movements to make Foreman miss with his hardest punches.
 Frazier was wearing a contact lens for his vision, which was knocked loose during the bout.
 Unable to mount a significant offense, Frazier was eventually floored twice by Foreman in the fifth round and the fight was stopped.
 Next, Foreman knocked out Scott LeDoux in three rounds and prospect John Dino Denis in four to finish the year.